vicesoftware/truck-scout-makerkit/docs/planning/database-rls-plan.md

+ocs/planning/database-rls-plan.md</path>
-# RLS Implementation Plan for TruckingApp
+<content"># RLS Implementation Plan for TruckingApp

 This document outlines the tasks and responsibilities for implementing Row-Level Security (RLS) in the TruckingApp database schema, starting with the invoices system as our test entity.